 Instructions

-- In a large bowl, crack the eggs and sugar, then whisk until the eggs are incorporated and the mixture becomes light and fluffy.
+- In a large bowl, crack the eggs and pour in the sugar, then whisk until the eggs are incorporated and the mixture becomes light and fluffy.

 - Pour in the vanilla extract, avocado oil, then whisk again.
-Add the sour cream then whisk to incorporate.
+Add the greek yogurt then whisk to incorporate.

 - To the same bowl, add in the flour, baking soda, and baking powder.
 Whisk until most of the flour is combined.